Governor General’s Literary Awards

 - For the Translation category only, 4 paper copies of the original work.

-- For the Fiction and Non-fiction categories only:
+- For the Fiction and Non-fiction categories only, submit:

-- submit 4 paper copies of the book or
+- 4 paper copies of the book or

-- submit 1 e-book in PDF or epub format on a USB and 1 paper copy.
+- 1 e-book in PDF format and 1 paper copy.

 - You are responsible for providing all the information and books requested.